Bamscrown/New-York-Property-Sales-Analysis/README.md

 ### Recommendations

-Base on the result of the  Analysis,yy
+Base on the result of the  Analysis,
 - Borough 5 is not a good destination for any Property sales agent
 - Borough 5 could be a good destination to buy cheap properties
 - Borough 1 and 3 may be a good property investment destination.
 Values of properties will appreciate fast due to Market forces of demand and supply